ngi-nix/webshell/README.md

 nix build .
 ```

-In order to run some app via simple python server, use:
+In order to run some app via npm-http server, use:
 ```bash
 nix run .#<Some package>
 # or to run main app (Full Webshell suite):